sonic2kk/steamtinkerlaunch/README.md

 In rare cases a game doesn't have a valid window name, which makes detecting the correct window pretty complicated.

 The author [vr-video-player](https://git.dec05eba.com/vr-video-player) was so kind to accept a little patch, to work better with **stl**.
-It is possible to live zoom in and out and the zoom state is written into a temporar file, which **stl** picks up.
+It is possible to live zoom in and out and the zoom state is written into a temporary file, which **stl** picks up.
 The value is stored in the internal [SBS Tweak](#SBS Tweaks) config (also when changed) and read from there from now on.

 To make switching between game- and vr-video-player window easier (with hmd) there is also the option `TOGGLEWINDOWS`: